rafaelmarques7/OiiChat-private-chat-app/README.md

 desired features:

+* when a new room is created and there are no messages, display "messages will appear here"

 * better styling for "type message" CTA
 * show users connected to a room
 * only allow user to post message when username has been selected